 An hour later, the interrogator brought Wajdi back into the room.
 He showed Wajdi a video of him and his cousins near the main road.
 Wajdi told DCIP it did not show them throwing stones.

 The interrogator wanted Wajdi to confess that Haitham, his cousin, was carrying a firebomb when he was shot dead.
 “I told him that was not true,” Wajdi said.
 “He shouted at me, pounded the table, and told me to say we were carrying Molotov cocktails.”
 The interrogator typed up Wajdi’s statement in Hebrew, refused to translate it for him, and forced him to sign it.

 A policeman escorted Wajdi out of the room and untied his hands for first time in nearly 11 hours.
 Soldiers transferred him to Etzion detention center, where he spent the night, and the next day took him to Ofer prison.

 Both Haitham and Wajdi are casualties of a period of heightened tensions that has entered its sixth month.

-Forty-one Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip have been killed since October as a direct result of intensified violence, all except one at the hands of Israeli forces.
+Forty-one Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip have been killed since October as a direct result of intensified violence, all except two at the hands of Israeli forces.
 Of this number, 31 allegedly carried out knife or gun attacks.
 A further 130 Palestinian adults were shot dead, according to media reports.
 The UN Office for the Coordination of Humanitarian Affairs (OCHA) reported more than 2,177 Palestinian children from the West Bank, including East Jerusalem, sustained injuries.

 Palestinian attackers have killed at least 28 Israelis during the same period.